BrianRagazzi/aws-certification-prep/exercises/ex-004_GettingStartedCloudFormation.rst

 ``Notice how under 'PublicInstance' and 'Private Instance', we use '!FindInMap' to have CloudFormation lookup the correct ImageId, based on the AWS Region we are deploying to.``  This gives the template flexibility for use in any region.

 ``Notice how '!Ref' is used to reference other resources by name where needed.``

+``Notice the Parameters block at the top.
+This allows us to pass the name of the Key Pair in case yours is not named 'acpkey1'.``

 .. code-block::